 We Go The Extra Distance For Our Clients

-Assumption of Risk in Personal Injury Lawsuits
+Assumption of Risk in Georgia Lawsuits

 Many everyday activities, from driving to shopping, involve inherent risks.
 Under the assumption of risk doctrine, individuals injured while participating in such activities may be precluded from filing a personal injury lawsuit, as they have implicitly accepted the associated risks.
 This legal concept contains subtleties that can vary depending on the circumstances.